PK (film): Soundtrack

-Track listing

 Reception

 Srijana Mitra Das of The Times of India gave the movie 4 stars out of 5.
 Rajeev Masand of CNN-IBN gave 3.5 stars quoting "It's a courageous film that sticks to Hirani's well-oiled formula".
 NDTV gave 5 stars calling it "PK is a winner all the way, a film that Raj Kapoor, Bimal Roy and Guru Dutt would have been proud of had they been alive.
 Hirani is without a doubt their most worthy standard-bearer."
 Bollywood Hungama described it as "a solid entertainer that will surely entertain the masses and classes alike" and gave 4.5 out of 5 stars.
 Raja Sen of Rediff.com gave PK 4 out of 5 stars and called it "a triumph" and argued that Khan "soars high".
 However, Sukanya Verma of the same publication called the film "a mixed bag of spunk and sentimentality", while still giving it 3.5 out of 5 stars.
 Rohit Vats of Hindustan Times gave 4 out of 5 stars and said "Khan steals the show with his performance".
 Rohit Khilnani of India Today gave 4.5 stars, and said "Go watch the film & watch it ASAP!"
 Edmund Lee of South China Morning Post gave PK 3.5 stars.
 In Japan, Yuri Wakabayashi of Eiga gave the film a positive review in 2016.

 In 2019, Film Companion ranked Khan's performance among the 100 best in Indian film for the past decade.

 Box office

-PK had its box office figures tracked by Rentrak a United States-based company that specializes in audience measurements.
+PK had its box office figures tracked by Rentrak, a United States–based company that specialises in audience measurements.
 PK became the first Bollywood film to earn ₹1 billion net from online bookings.
 PK grossed ₹183.09 crore (US$28.955 million) worldwide in its first week.
 It became the highest-grossing Indian film, in both domestic as well as international markets.
 The film's final worldwide gross was ₹753.36 crore (US$ million).
 It was the 71st highest-grossing film of 2014.
 PK was the first Indian film to gross more than ₹7 billion and US$100 million worldwide.